balanced/www.balancedpayments.com/contents/terms/bank_disclosure.md

 Important Member Bank Responsibilities

-- The Bank is the only entity approved to extend acceptance of Card Organization products directly to a Merchant.
+- The Bank is the only entity approved to extend acceptance of Card Organization products directly to a sellers.
-- The Bank must be a principal (signer) to the Merchant Agreement.
+- The Bank must be a principal (signer) to the Sellers Agreement.
-- The Bank is responsible for educating Merchants on pertinent Visa and MasterCard Rules with which Merchants must comply; but this information may be provided to you by Processor.
+- The Bank is responsible for educating Sellers on pertinent Visa and MasterCard Rules with which Sellers must comply; but this information may be provided to you by Processor.
-- The Bank is responsible for and must provide settlement funds to the Merchant.
+- The Bank is responsible for and must provide settlement funds to the Sellers.
 - The Bank is responsible for all funds held in reserve.

-Important Merchant Responsibilities
+Important Seller Responsibilities

 - Ensure compliance with cardholder data security and storage requirements.
 - Maintain fraud and chargebacks below Card Organization thresholds.
-- Review and understand the terms of the Merchant Agreement.
+- Review and understand the terms of the Seller Agreement.
 - Comply with Card Organization rules.
 - Retain a signed copy of this Disclosure Page.

-Merchant Resources
+Seller Resources

 - You may download “Visa Regulations” from Visa’s website at: http://usa.visa.com/merchants/operations/op_regulations.html
 - You may download “MasterCard Rules” from MasterCard’s website at: http://www.mastercard.com/us/merchant/support/rules.html

-The responsibilities above do not replace the terms of the Merchant Agreement and are provided to ensure the Merchant understands some important obligations of each party and that the Bank is the ultimate authority should the Merchant experience any problems.
+The responsibilities above do not replace the terms of the Seller Agreement and are provided to ensure the Seller understands some important obligations of each party and that the Bank is the ultimate authority should the Seller experience any problems.

-#### Merchant Services Provider Contact Information
+#### Seller Services Provider Contact Information

 Name: Balanced, Inc.<br>
 Address: 965 Mission St. Ste 425, San Francisco, CA 94103<br>